First constraint on the weak mixing angle using direct detection experiments

 The corresponding $\Delta \chi^2$ is depicted by the solid blue line in Fig.\,\ref{fig:del_chisquare}.
 The best fit value of $\sin^2\theta_W$ at $1\,\sigma$ is shown in Fig.\,\ref{fig:main} by the blue data point.
 Expectedly the error bar is rather large as the experiment itself has not observed $\nu$-$e$ scattering events with desirable significance.
 We note that above $\sim 1.16\,\sigma$, we could only get an upper limit in the value of $\sin^2\theta_W$.
 We now present the numerical value of $\sin^2\theta_W$ from the electron recoil analysis.

 The reported values correspond to a momentum transfer range of $[3.20 \times 10^{-5}-1.75 \times 10^{-4}]$\,\GeV.
 While the recoil energy regime of this analysis is similar to the nuclear one, the significant mass ratio between the Xe nucleus and the electron allows us to probe $\sin^2\theta_W$ in a momentum transfer region that has not been explored by any other experiments before.
 The closest comparison is with the APV result, which is in a momentum transfer regime more than an order of magnitude higher.
 Therefore, even obtaining an upper limits using current data is a remarkable achievement for DD\footnote{We note that data of experiments like Borexino \cite{Borexino:2017rsf}, SNO$+$ \cite{SNO:2024vjl} could fill the gap between our XENONnT and APV results in Fig.\,\ref{fig:main}.}.
 Furthermore, these experiments are expected to improve their understanding of the electron recoil background in the near future.
 Notably, within two years, the XENONnT data sample \cite{XENON:2022ltv} has reduced background events by almost a factor of $5$ compared to the XENON1T electron recoil excess data sample \cite{XENON:2020iwh}.
-A potential discovery of solar neutrino-electron interactions would definitely reduce the error bars on our results \cite{DARWIN:2020bnc} and may indicate possible presence of new physics.
-Thus, we encourage experimental collaborations to make a dedicated effort to study the weak mixing angle, particularly in the electron recoil channel.
+We have demonstrated the potential for future improvement using a 200 ton-year exposure for both \cevns and $\nu-e$ scattering in the inset of Fig.\,\ref{fig:main}, with relevant details provided in Appendix.
+As shown in the figure, future experiments can measure $\sin^2 \theta_W$ with approximately 2\% accuracy.
+This shows potential discovery of solar neutrino interactions would definitely reduce the error bars associated with our results \cite{PANDA-X:2024dlo, DARWIN:2020bnc, XLZD:2024nsu} and may indicate the possible presence of new physics.
+It is therefore worth making a dedicated effort to study the weak mixing angle in DM DD experiments, especially if one uses the electron recoil channel.